As (Not So) Permafrost Thaws, Methane Bubbles Cause The Ground To Wobble “Like Jelly”

 Ice Cap Cannibalism – Another unfortunate feedback loop

 The black soot that now covers much of Greenland’s surface has changed the properties of the ice cap.
 It now absorbs more solar radiation and reflects back less, causing the ice caps to shrink even more rapidly.
 The more ice that melts, the less there is to reflect the sun, causing a classic feedback loop and incidentally, sending more melt into the oceans.
-In spite of that the GOP claims, the seas are rising.
+In spite of what the GOP claims, the seas are rising.

 We first heard about the bizarre land forms known as Pingos from the Siberian Times.
 Pretty sure you won’t get this news on Fox.